JonaaSalobehaj/MovieTicketBookingSystem/README.md

  d.
 User Interface Design:
 Showcase wireframes, mockups, or describe the user interface:
 Provide a visual representation of how users will interact with the system.
 Here are some designs of the website worked on Figma:
+Other things that need to be added are:
+- Login and registration: there will be two login containers.
+One dedicated to users who want to register/login for ticket purchasing and the other dedicated to administration dashboard.
+- Administration dashboard: This will be built to make it easier the maintenance of the website through CRUD operations.